Herrmuler398/LEVEL3-projects/data-engineering/part-2-Data-Ingestion.md

 The data sources for ingestion can include structured data, such as data from a relational database, as well as semi-structured and unstructured data such as text files, logs, social media feeds, and IoT sensors.
 Data ingestion also involves the application of data governance policies to ensure the accuracy, completeness, and security of the data being ingested.

-As part of this track, you will be implementing pipelines within Azure Data Factory for a data engineering project.

-In this task you need to build a pipeline to ingest the raw data from OpenSky API to the Azure Data Lake storage.
+In this task you need to build a data ingestion process to retrieve raw data from OpenSky API and store it in Unity Catalog volumes.

 ## Outline
 - [Ingest Flights Data](#ingest-flights-data)